What Are Micro-Financing Institutions?

 - Loan to be extended without collateral;

-- Aggregate amount of loans, given for income generation, is not less than 50 per cent of the total loans given by the MFIs;
+- The aggregate amount of loans, given for income generation, is not less than 50 per cent of the total loans given by the MFIs;

-- Loan is repayable on weekly, fortnightly or monthly instalments at the choice of the borrower.
+- The loan is repayable on weekly, fortnightly or monthly installments at the choice of the borrower.

 NBFC Microfinance company registration procedure in India to be followed is according to the guidelines specified by the RBI.